5 Ways to Create a Writing Routine:

 As much as we try to deny it, humans are not perfect.
 We often set goals that are outside of our reach and we tend to fall short.

 I usually have a daily to-do list.
 I can honestly say that I rarely complete my entire to-do list.
 Why is that?
 It is because I love to overburden myself with unrealistic expectations of what I am capable of completing in a single day.
-I think a sadistic part in my brain takes over when I make my list saying, “Yeah, you can totally exercise, hit your WC goal, clean the house, grocery shop, read a book, and write a new blog post… I hope you don’t like sleeping.”
+I think a sadistic part of my brain takes over when I make my list saying, “Yeah, you can totally exercise, hit your WC goal, clean the house, grocery shop, read a book, and write a new blog post… I hope you don’t like sleeping.”
 Then the rational part of my brain steps up and tells me, “Do your best honey, and don’t let that psychopath tell you that you are a failure.”

 While habit forming is important, life has a way of getting in the way.
 Don’t let the guilt of not hitting a writing goal one day get in the way of getting it the next day (that is why cheat days are important and can be healthy).